SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 Then you define, whether users of this account can access team session and / or use data replication using the checkboxes.
 Although technically possible to create an account which has no rights at all, this does not make much sense, right?
 So tick at least one of those boxes.

 Very important are the settings for the time contingent.
 You can choose between "One-Time" contingents, which renders the account useless after the contingent has been used up, or you can choose two variants of renewable time contingents.
 The number of minutes entered on the right will be available directly after the account has been saved and they might be automatically renewed according to the contingent rule.
 More on that later.
 Last, but not least, you can manually set the number of currently available minutes using the small button with the clock.
-If you don't want to use all this stuff, you can create an unlimited account which is usefull, if you run your own server for a closed group of team mates.
+If you don't want to use all this stuff, you can create an unlimited account which is useful, if you run your own server for a closed group of team mates.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Server%20Administration%202.JPG)